 West Jaintia Hills District, Meghalaya

-West Jaintia Hills District is an administrative district in the state of Meghalaya, India.
-It is situated about 65 km from Shillong, the state capital of Meghalaya.
-The district headquarters is located at Jowai.
-Pnar (Jaintia) and Khasi are the main languages spoken in the district.
-The district covers a total geographical area of 3,819 km², including 3,811.00 km² of rural area and 8.00 km² of urban area.
+West Jaintia Hills is an administrative district in Meghalaya, India.
+The district is located about 65 km from Shillong, the capital of Meghalaya.
+Its administrative headquarters is in Jowai.
+Pnar (Jaintia) and Khasi are the major languages spoken in the district.
+The district covers a total area of 3,819 km², including 3,811.00 km² of rural area and 8.00 km² of urban area.

 List of Subdivisions in West Jaintia Hills District